African All Stars Transfer News and Rumours: Goztepe interested in Andre Ayew deal | Goal.com

 Bailly left Villarreal in 2016 to join Jose Mourinho's Red Devils but after his bright start, the Ivorian defender suffered a number of injuries which has left his career at Old Trafford in the balance.

-The 26-year-old is said to be available with Phil Jones if Villarreal will consider his permanent or temporary return for Torres' deal.
+The 26-year-old is said to be available with Phil Jones if Villarreal will consider his permanent or temporary return as a sweetener in any Torres' deal.

 Lyon monitoring Nigerian striker